Investment funds will come under new regulatory focus - Carney

 Carney's comments echoed those made by BoE Deputy Governor Jon Cunliffe earlier this year who said financial markets appeared to have underpriced the risk of investments proving illiquid.

-Major asset managers include BlackRock (BLK.N), Legal & General (LGEN.L), Prudential's (PRU.L) M&G unit and State Street (STT.N).
+Major asset managers include BlackRock, Legal & General, Prudential's M&G unit and State Street.

 Reuters reported in August that asset managers may face tougher scrutiny after a draft FSB proposal to regulate the sector faced intense lobbying from the industry.